 6) Child Support Arrest Warrant

-Having an arrest warrant lawyer on your side can help your case significantly.
+Having an arrest warrant defense attorney on your side can help your case significantly.
 A lawyer may be able to help clear your warrants before you are ever arrested or appear in court.
-Additionally, if you do get taken into custody an arrest warrant lawyer may be able to help coordinate your release from jail more quickly.
+Additionally, if you do get taken into custody, a warrant defense attorney may be able to help coordinate your release from jail more quickly.
 Furthermore, if you are the target of a search warrant having a lawyer on your side to advocate for your rights is essential.

-If you run an active warrant search in Florida and see your name appear, the most important thing to remember is not to panic.
-Before contacting the courts or turning yourself in, contact arrest warrant lawyer Matt Shafran at Weinstein Legal for a free case evaluation.
-Mr. Shafran can tell you what to expect and the best next steps to take to preserve your freedom.
+If you run a search in Florida and see your name appear, the most important thing to remember is not to panic.
+Before contacting the courts or turning yourself in, contact an arrest and bench warrant lawyer at Weinstein Legal for a free case evaluation.
+Our attorneys can tell you what to expect and the best next steps to take to preserve your freedom.

 Our phone lines are open around the clock, every day of the year to ensure that there is never a call for help that goes unanswered.
-Don’t face the courts alone if you have an active warrant, defense attorney Matt Shafran is here to protect your rights.
+Don’t face the courts alone if you have an active warrant, our defense attorneys are here to protect your rights.
+We are your voice.